Bherzet/Bytelang/README.md

 You may look in [example applications](https://github.com/tzima/Bytelang/tree/master/BytelangExamples).
 If you know Java bytecode and structure of Class file, you'll probably understand what's going on.

 ## Where do I find a handbook?
-Unfortunately, there isn't one in the moment.
-Until official documentation is done, you may study examples and JVM specification.
+[Right here!](https://github.com/tzima/Bytelang/blob/master/Bytelang/doc/bytelang2.pdf?raw=true).
+It's a language specification.
+You should also study examples and JVM specification.

 If you speak a Czech language, you may also want to see the following video I created:
 [![Bytelang - Představení a základní popis jazyka](http://img.youtube.com/vi/90E091bDCEU/0.jpg)](https://www.youtube.com/watch?v=90E091bDCEU)